robotarium/robotarium-matlab-simulator/README.md

 # Documentation

-For example mathematical documentation, visit http://www.robotarium.org.
+For example mathematical documentation and more information, visit http://www.robotarium.org.